Lypeix/Lypeix/README.md

 <details>
 <summary>📖 Background</summary>

 Originally planned to pursue law and politics, but after finishing school I pivoted to programming instead.
+Despite "pretty promising" scores on my finals, I decided that the university path wouldn't really align with my personality

 </details>